pompydev/pompydev/README.md

 - Very familiar
 - Used in most projects
-- Familiar with javascript runtime internals
+- Familiar with the inner workings of different javascript runtimes

 #### Python